-QuickBooks has started to add a feature to their QuickBooks Online (US) accounts called Automated Sales Tax.
+QuickBooks has added a feature to their QuickBooks Online (US) accounts called Automated Sales Tax.
 This feature removes the need to manually add tax rates into QuickBooks and suggests correct tax rates based on your client’s location.

 QuickBooks has not allowed the ability to edit these automated tax rates.
 In order for your Jobber account and QuickBooks Online account to sync properly, you will need to set up the tax rate names and tax rates in Jobber to match QuickBooks.